Ukrainian official warns of 'catastrophe' in captured city

 — Germany’s parliament overwhelmingly approved Sweden and Finland’s requests to join NATO.
 German Defense Minister Christine Lambrecht said the two countries’ accession would greatly strengthen NATO’s northern and eastern flanks, noting their strong naval forces in the Baltic Sea and their land forces that know the region bordering Russia well.
 She suggested that Putin’s efforts to divide and destroy NATO had failed.
 “He bet on our weakness,” she said.
 “Now he gets the opposite.”
 All 30 member countries must agree before the Western military alliance can admit Finland and Sweden.

+— The British Defense Ministry said Ukrainian forces have made advances near the Russian-occupied southern city of Kherson.
+Meanwhile, the Washington-based Institute for the Study of War said Ukrainian partisans blew up a railroad bridge 25 kilometers (15 miles) north of Melitopol, which is to the east of Kherson, on Thursday to disrupt Russian resupply operations.

+— On the energy front, the leaders of Greece and Bulgaria on Friday inaugurated a new pipeline that will supply natural gas from Azerbaijan to Bulgaria, whose vital supply of Russian gas was cut off in April.
+And in Germany, energy supply giant Uniper said it is asking the government for a bailout amid a growing natural gas crunch due to the war in Ukraine.

 Murru reported from Kyiv, Ukraine.
-Associated Press journalists from around Europe contributed to this report.
+Cara Anna in Kyiv, Ukraine, and Associated Press journalists from around Europe contributed to this report.

 Follow AP’s coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine